stenglein-lab/2017_GDW/Genomics_and_NGS_Glossary.md

 ### Transcriptome

 The transcriptome refers to the set of transcripts (mRNAs) in a cell or population of cells.
-In transcriptome sequencing (RNA-seq), library preparation includes steps that enrich for mRNAs, and the abundance of reads from particular transcripts can be used to estimate the abundance of that transcript.
+In transcriptome sequencing (aka RNA-seq), library preparation includes steps that enrich for mRNAs, and the abundance of reads from particular transcripts can be used to estimate the abundance of that transcript.

 ### Variant